Guide to failed back surgery syndrome

-Failed back surgery syndrome is a combination of negative complications after a traditional open back surgery or fusion.
+Failed back surgery syndrome is a combination of complications after a traditional open back surgery or fusion.
 The term is used to describe the conditions that arise when a back surgery fails to accomplish the desired goals of pain relief.
-It can also encompass complications that occur during and after a surgical procedure that exacerbate the condition being treated or cause additional issues for the patient.
+It can also include complications that occur during and after a surgical procedure that worsen the condition being treated or cause additional issues for the patient.

 What causes back surgery to fail?

 One of the most common reasons that traditional open back surgery fails is the highly invasive techniques used during the procedure.
 For many traditional open back surgeries, the procedure begins with an incision in the back that spans between 6 to 8 inches.
 Once the incision is made, the surgeon then removes the muscles around the spine that are obstructing the surgery by cutting through them and sometimes detaching the muscles altogether.

 This highly invasive incision and muscle-tearing procedure increase a patient’s risk of excessive blood loss, infection and excessive scar tissue — all of which can lead to failed back surgery syndrome.
 Excessive scar tissue caused by the invasive incision of traditional spine surgery is one of the most common causes of increased pain and symptoms after the procedure.

 As the body works to rebuild the skin, muscles and ligaments around the site of the incision, scar tissue builds up internally to help seal the cuts.
 This scar tissue can protrude into the spinal canal, pinching a nerve root and causing severe pain and symptoms.
 Additionally, the scar tissue can expand into the spinal fusion area itself and prevent the fusion from fully forming.